Last Updated on

 - Backed by Zeiss’ Limited Lifetime Transferable Warranty

 To glass it up, the Zeiss Conquest HD 10X42 binoculars are the epitome of high quality, German optics.
 While the price tag is a hefty one, it’s definitely “cheap” when it comes to world-class brands.
-And since we are such big fans of the Conquest, we awarded it place on out ‘Best Binoculars Under $1000’ list, which you’ll find here.
+And since we are such big fans of the Conquest, we awarded it a place on our ‘Best Binoculars Under $1000’ list, which you’ll find here.

 To be fair in offering alternatives, you have to check out the competitive MeoPro HD 10×42 binoculars.
 You just might find a pleasing surprise as to where Meopta gets their glass.
-Check it out if you want to know what we’re raving on about!
+Check them out if you want to know what we’re raving on about!

 Zeiss is right up there with Leica and Swarovski.
 They’re the best at what they do, and they have the glass to prove it.
 When you hear hunters talkin’ ’bout German glass, Zeiss is who they’re referring to!